seecloud/docs/docs/architecture.rst

 Architecture Layers
 ~~~~~~~~~~~~~~~~~~~

 #.
-Environment - OSS Tooling is going to run on top of VMs or Baremetal nodes
+Environment - OSS Tooling is going to run on top of VMs or bare-metal nodes
    that run MS ISO that contains everything that runs on host level
    pre-installed, this allows us to:

         #.
-Boostrap OSS Tooling infrastructure without internet
+Bootstrap OSS Tooling infrastructure without internet
         #.
 Have pretty simple & automated initial deployment procedure
         #.
 Reinstall host nodes with new ISO when they are released
                    (security updates)